magicminingstar/CheapNintendoGames/README.md

 # Cheap Nintendo Switch games for rental here

 ## Have fun without thinking of costs
-Here are a selection six of games that you can choose to rent at very cheap prices!
-For the moment we have only six but we will soon have more options.
+Here are a selection six of games that you can choose to rent at very cheap prices from £7 a month!For the moment we have only six options but we will soon have more.
 Enjoy!
 ## Available games so far
  * [Crash Bandicoot](Crash_Bandicoot.md)